 How popular is the baby name Coyote in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Coyote and check out all the blog posts that mention the name Coyote.
+Plus, check out all the blog posts that mention the name Coyote.

 According to the Sonoma County site SoCo Data, the most popular baby names in 2016 were Emma and and Mateo.